AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 :guilabel:`Program host` and :guilabel:`Protocol` project properties,
 as described in the previous section.

-For example, if you're using the *Tornado* environment, with a target server called :samp:`target_ppc`, set the :guilabel:`Protocol` to :command:`wtx` and the :guilabel:`Program host` to :command:`target_ppc`.
+For example, if you are using the *Tornado* environment, with a target server called :samp:`target_ppc`, set the :guilabel:`Protocol` to :command:`wtx` and the :guilabel:`Program host` to :command:`target_ppc`.